Skip to main content

 Additionally, you can create your own schemas, allowing you to render types other than the ones mentioned above.

-Check detail about Custom Schemas from here
+Check detail about Custom Schemas.

 Let's take a look at some specific data.